KTH-EXPECA/oai5g/docs/quectel/start.md

 iperf3 -c -R 192.168.70.135 -t 20
 ```

-(UPLINK) Send traffic from UE to OAICN5G at the oai-ext-dn network function for 20 seconds:
+(UPLINK) Send traffic from UE to the oai-ext-dn network function for 20 seconds:

 ```
 iperf3 -c 192.168.70.135 -t 20